 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Group may adjust the amounts of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
-The amount of capital that the Group managed as at 31 December 2020 was CZK 23,832 million (2019: CZK 27,356 million).
+The amount of capital that the Group managed as at 31 December 2021 was CZK 20,553 million (2020: CZK 23,832 million) which corresponds to total equity as recognised in the balance sheet.